Celeste Miller is a choreographer, solo performer, Educator, community arts animator.

 Fellowships and awards for her work include the National Endowment for the Arts Choreography Fellowship, The Atlanta Mayor’s Fellowship in the Arts, Individual Artist Fellowship for Solo Theatrical Performance by the Maryland State Arts Council, Massachusetts New Playwrights Fellowship; as well as grants and awards from the Rockefeller Foundation, Atlanta Circle of Drama Critics, City of Atlanta, Fulton County Arts Council of Atlanta and arts councils in Georgia, Massachusetts and Maryland.
 Among the commissions for her work are those from Atlanta's High Museum of Art, Augusta Museum of Art, Grinnell College, Emory University, American Festival Project, Smithsonian’s Discovery Theatre, Boston Dance Umbrella, American Festival Project, Columbia College, New Orleans Ballet Dance Collective, Florida Dance Festival, and Balance Dance Company.

-Celeste was the director of Jacob’s Pillow Dance Festival’s Choreographer’s Lab focusing on dance and community engagement from 1993-2010; and has been the co-founder and director of Jacob’s Pillow Curriculum in Motion since 1993.
+From 1993-2010 Celeste was the director of Jacob’s Pillow Dance Festival’s Choreographer’s Lab focusing on dance and community engagement.
+She been the co-founder and director of Jacob’s Pillow Curriculum in Motion since 1993.
 This nationally recognized program is a leader in the field of exploring the use of dance-making as a method for learning classroom curricular material.
-An article outlining her particular approach is being published by Cambria Press in "Hybrid Lives of Teaching Artists in Dance and Theatre Arts: A Critical Reader"
+An article outlining her particular approach was published by Cambria Press in "Hybrid Lives of Teaching Artists in Dance and Theatre Arts: A Critical Reader".
+In 2019, through a National Endowment for the Arts Creativity Connects award, Celeste has been working with the Pillow on a partnership with Berkshire Health Systems to apply the principles of Curriculum in Motion to a new program, Medicine in Motion.

-Currently Celeste is Assistant Professor in the Department of Theatre and Dance at Grinnell College, a position that allows her to combine her love for teaching with her investigation of dance as a performing art, cultural practice, political act and a method for the embodiment of ideas and beliefs.
-She continues her work as co-founder and director of Big If Dance Experiments - an open collective of artists from all disciplines who gather in Atlanta to explore ideas through writing and embodied expression.
-The name ”Big If” comes from Charles Darwin.
-In a letter to Joseph D. Hooker in 1871 Darwin wrote, ”It is often said that all the conditions necessary for the first production of a living being are now present.
-But if (and oh, what a big if)….”
+Currently Celeste is an Assistant Professor in the Department of Theatre and Dance at Grinnell College, a position that allows her to combine her love for teaching with her investigation of dance as a performing art, cultural practice, political act and a method for the embodiment of ideas and beliefs.
+She continues her work as a solo performer, choreographer and community arts animator.
+She maintains an artistic base in Atlanta in addition to her home in Grinnell.